Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 Fig. \ref{fig:best_lambda_bench} and Fig. \ref{fig:best_lambda_beta} analyze our $\lambda$ selection.
-Recall that in our method (Algorithm \ref{alg:adaptation}), the pre-trained DNN is adapted to the target domain multiple times, each time with a different $\lambda$ chosen from $\Lambda=\{0, 0.2, 0.4, 0.6, 0.8, 1\}$.
+Recall that in our method, the pre-trained DNN is adapted to the target domain multiple times, each time with a different $\lambda$ chosen from $\Lambda=\{0, 0.2, 0.4, 0.6, 0.8, 1\}$.
 In hindsight, the best $\lambda$ (which is unknown in the process) is the one yielding the highest accuracy when tested with true labels at the end of the adaptation.
 In this analysis, we check the deviation between the accuracy performance of the best $\lambda$ and that of $\lambda$ selected according to the overall silhouette score as explained in Section \ref{sec:methodology}.
 Three performance intervals of accuracy comparisons are considered: (i) no deviation (the best $\lambda$ is selected successfully), (ii) deviation within a margin of $2.5 \%$ (the best $\lambda$ is selected approximately), and (iii) out of margin deviation (the best $\lambda$ is missed).
 The reason for using $1/40 = 2.5\%$ as the margin threshold is that it is the chance level in the current classification problem.
 In the benchmark dataset ($35$ users in total), the best $\lambda$ is successfully selected for $10$, $19$ and $20$ users in the cases of $0.2$, $0.6$ and $1$ seconds of stimulation, respectively.
 In the BETA dataset ($70$ users in total), the best $\lambda$ is successfully selected for $8$, $26$ and $36$ users in the cases of $0.2$, $0.6$ and $1$ seconds of stimulation, respectively.
 Therefore, our $\lambda$ selection improves significantly with the increasing signal length $T$ (stimulation duration), because the signal-to-noise ratio (SNR) of the SSVEP harmonics increases with longer stimulation leading to more reliable silhouette clustering metric computations.
 The SNR level also explains having better $\lambda$ selection for the benchmark dataset compared to BETA as the BETA signals collected outside lab are of lower SNR and noisier.